Darocs/kuwaiba_docs/source/start/contribute/documentation.rst

       * 5 Tips for `Note Taking`_ with VS Code & Git
       * `Pull Requests`_ in VS Code

-As far as is using reStructuredText_ (RST) it is considered useful to install an extension `reStructuredText by LeXtudio`_ (RTL).
+As far as :hoverxref:RTD is using reStructuredText_ (RST) it is considered useful to install an extension `reStructuredText by LeXtudio`_ (RTL).
 Unfortunately the extension is now considered for experienced users, so we give you :doc:`some breadcrumbs</start/contribute/make_lextudio_work>`.